 There are several ways to get involved in Welcoming Angels:

 - Become a volunteer Hosting Liaison for your area

 - Pray for the children and hosting program

 What countries can I host children from?

-Currently, only children from Ethiopia can be hosted.
-However, AW is working with other countries to set up hosting programs for the future.
+Currently, children from Ukraine can be hosted for the summer of 2014 and children from China can be hosted for the fall/winter of 2014.
+We are working with other countries to set up hosting programs for the future.